o-alquimista/fragments/README.md

-# fragments-authentication
+# Fragments
-A modular web authentication application written in PHP.
+A modular web authentication solution written in PHP.

 - The default database name is `fragments`.
 Change it at `Utility/Connection.php`.
 The username, password and PDO driver for the database connection can be set there as well.